R211 (New York City Subway car): Interior features

 Antenna Design New York designed the interiors of the R211s.
 Most of the seating on the inside is blue, though yellow flip seats are installed to allow space for wheelchairs.
 In contrast to older subway car models with L-shaped seating (like the R46 and R68), in which some seats are placed perpendicularly to the windows, the R211s' seats all face away from the windows.
 Designers at Antenna used gold seats to indicate priority seats for disabled and senior passengers, as riders often ignored priority-seating signs in older rolling stock models.
 There are also looped stanchions, a feature found in some R46, R62A, and R160 cars, as well as on all R179 cars.
 There are small niches between the end of each bench and the door; these are to allow riders who stand in front of the doors to move aside.
 On the floors are decals with arrows indicating that passengers should move into the center of the car.

 The R211s have white ceilings and walls to give the impression of a spacious interior, as well as LED lighting, which are angled to disperse the light throughout the car.
 The cars have digital advertisements, digital customer information displays, illuminated door opening alerts, and security cameras, unlike the older New Technology Trains, which lack these features.

-There are 28 screens inside each car, including updated digital displays over doors.
+There are 28 display screens inside each car, including updated digital displays over doors.
 The overhead screens display additional information, such as specific bus transfers, elevator locations, and which car the customer is located in.
 The screens on the walls display advertisements, public service announcements, notices, and subway maps.